handiko/Trading-Strategy-Development-Example/README.md

 ![](./re-opt-scheme.png)

 ## Backtest Result from The Strategy Above
-The strategy is backtested on the USDJPY forex pair, D1 timeframe, from 2019-01-01, and using price data from Tickmill-Real
+The strategy is backtested on the USDJPY forex pair, D1 timeframe, from 2019-01-01, and using price data from Tickmill-Live

 ![](./backtest-result.png)

+### Conclusion
+A trading strategy that employs a sequence of up and down days (Markov Chain) is presented.
+Even though it only uses a simple trading logic, the strategy could produce good results.
+With a simple trading strategy, maybe there is a need to re-optimize the parameters with the walk-forward optimization.

+---